Updated on 2025-07-29 GMT+08:00

 1. Log in to the CSS management console.

-On the Clusters page, select the cluster that you want to enable storage-compute decoupling, click the cluster name to go to the cluster information page.
-In the Node area, check whether there is information about cold data nodes.
+3. In the cluster list, find the target cluster, and click the cluster name to go to the cluster information page.
+In the Node Information area, check whether there is cold data node information.

 Figure 2 Cold data node information